 I have no doubt that their probing questions, insights and ideas have made me a better legislator, and help make for better policy in the Commonwealth of Massachusetts.

-As a Brandeis University alum, I am particularly gratified to have had the opportunity over the past four years to help establish and nurture this valuable course, which continues the Brandeis tradition of active engagement with the pressing issues of the time.
+As a Brandeis University alum, I am particularly gratified to have had the opportunity over the past six years to help establish and nurture this valuable course, which continues the Brandeis tradition of active engagement with the pressing issues of the time.

 – Massachusetts State Representative Jay Kaufman, '68, MA '73